hs-duesseldorf/se2rest/README.md

 - Save the file (CTRL + S)

     spring.datasource.password=PASSWORD
-- Create the file ```application.properties``` inside the ```src/main/resources``` package and insert the following properties and change DATABASENAME, USERNAME and  to the values you've entered in 2.2.:
+- Create the file ```application.properties``` inside the ```src/main/resources``` package and insert the following properties and change DATABASENAME, USERNAME and PASSWORD to the values you've entered in 2.2.:

     ```
     spring.jpa.hibernate.ddl-auto=create-drop